jochumdev/pmxc/README.rst

 Windows
 ++++++++++++++++++

-2018 I had success with babun on Windows, now lacking a Windows box and babun discontinued I don't have any clues.
+2018 I had success with babun on Windows, now lacking a Windows box and babun discontinued I have no clue.
 It should work unter cygwin though.

 The version parts